Multilevel Hierarchical Decomposition of Finite Element White Noise with Application to Multilevel Markov Chain Monte Carlo: Hierarchical PDE Approach for Multilevel MCMC

-Next, we consider the estimated variance of the $Y_\ell$ for levels $\ell=0,1,2$.
-Figure~\ref{fig:cube_accept}~(b) provides variance estimates for $Q_\ell$ on each level, as well as variance estimates for the correction terms $Y_\ell = Q_\ell-Q_{\ell+1}$.
-The decay in the $Y_\ell$ variance estimate indicates that fewer samples will be required on the finest levels (relative to the coarsest) for a specified error bound.
-This result is similar to that of \cite{Dodwell15}; however, our decay is not quite as rapid -- this is likely due to the difference in our problem setup ($d=3$, $\lambda = 0.3$), as well as the fact that we're doing inference in a higher-dimensional space.
+Figure~\ref{fig:cube_accept}~(b) provides average variance estimates for $Q_\ell$ on each level, as well as average variance estimates for the correction terms $Y_\ell = Q_\ell-Q_{\ell+1}$.
+Error bars indicate the range of variance values from the five chains.
+The decay in the $Y_\ell$ variance estimate indicates that fewer samples are required on the finer levels (relative to the coarsest) to obtain a target mean square error.
+This result is similar to that of \cite{Dodwell15}; however, our decay is not quite as rapid.
+This is likely due to the difference in problem setup ($d=3$, $\lambda = 0.3$), as well as the fact that we're doing inference in a higher-dimensional space.
 More specifically, we have one DOF per element with $196$K elements on the finest level, while the work in \cite{Dodwell15} has a KL expansion truncated at $150$ DOFs on the finest level.

-The final result we consider is the total computational cost of this multilevel approach.
-To determine the total number of samples required in the level $\ell$ chain of Algorithm \ref{alg:q_ml}, we utilize the approach in \cite{Dodwell15}, where
+Furthermore, we note this decay is dependent on the multilevel acceptance rates for each level.
+In Algorithm \ref{alg:q_ml}, upon rejection of a fine sample, the realization $Y_\ell^{(j)} = Q(u_\ell^{(j)}) -Q(u_{\ell+1}^{(jt_{\ell+1})})$ is calculated from unrelated realizations of $u_{\ell}$ and $u_{\ell+1}$.
+This feature results in a variance that decays slower than in typical multilevel Monte Carlo (see, e.g., \cite{Giles08, Giles13, Cliffe11, Teckentrup13}).